Kami147/ChaosBrute/README.md

 Discord usertoken bruteforcing program.

-Just put your token where it needs to be, open the file "main.py" in a terminal and type "python3 main.py"
+Just put your bot token where it needs to be in ASPD-ChaosBrute.py and then to execute:

-For ethicalicityness stuff... whatever you get it.
+- open the file "ASPD-ChaosBrute.py" or open a terminal and type "python3 ASPD-ChaosBrute.py"

+For ethical purposes.

+Credits:
-Credits to Chaos Gang and ASPD tho.
+- Chaos Gang
+- ASPD

 Only download one.
 If you get "ChaosBrute.py make sure to put your token in a .env file like so.
 "TOKEN = <token here>"